cpassafaro/JSON-API-Project/readme.md

 | Delete | localhost:3000/remove/:name | Place the name behind the remove backslach to find the recipe by name and remove that recipe |

 __Tools used: Postman__
+Postman was used to test out CRUD functionality to manipulate the db.

+__Installation Instructions__
+After cloning this repository run npm install to install all dependencies included in the package.json file.
+Users will also need to have mongodb established on their computer.